It’s time to stop worrying about money and the future

-Sticking to a budget is a critical part of learning how to not worry about money.
+Sticking to a budget is a critical step toward learning how to stop worrying about money.
 Once you are fully aware of where your money is going, you’ll be more in control and can make better decisions with it.

-I don’t know about you, but if I just walk into a messy room I feel a small degree of anxiety.
+I don’t know about you, but if I just walk into a messy room I can get that awful feeling of anxiety.
 Chaos has a way of inducing stress no matter what the circumstances are.